Battle of Grozny (1994–1995): Southern outskirts and mopping-up

 On 25 January 1995, the Chechen leader Dzhokhar Dudayev said that no more Russian prisoners of war would be released until a ceasefire was signed.
 On 8 February, a truce was announced and most of the remaining Chechen forces, including all heavy equipment, withdrew from the devastated city.
 They moved their headquarters to the town of Novogroznensk, the first of several temporary capitals to follow.

 On 13 February 1995, Russian and Chechen forces reached another ceasefire agreement limiting the use of heavy weapons, covering the use of aviation, artillery and mortars (however, the Russians returned to the large-scale artillery and aviation attacks in Chechnya a week later on 21 February).
 As the end of February approached, Shamil Basayev and his men were reduced to using small-scale hit-and-run tactics until they too finally pulled out by 6 March.

 Casualties

 Military casualties are unknown, but are estimated to run into the thousands of killed and wounded on both sides.
 The officially released figures on the Russian losses were 1,376 killed in action and 408 missing in action, yet the actual figure could be higher.

+Chechen fighters also suffered high losses.
+According to official Russian data, from December 11, 1994 to April 11, 1995, losses amounted to 6,690 killed and 471-600 captured.
+500 units of combat equipment were lost: 78 tanks (64 destroyed and 14 captured), 132 infantry fighting vehicles (BMPs) (71 destroyed and 61 captured), 253 guns and mortars (108 destroyed and 145 captured), 16 BM-21 Grad MLRS.